Background Image

 • Outpatient programs: These programs can help those who need to live at home to attend work or school during treatment, as long as the home environment is supportive and not a use trigger.
 You’ll participate in treatment several hours a week.

-• Intensive Outpatient Programs (IOPs): This level of care allows you to live at home while providing more intensive treatment than regular outpatient programming.
+• Intensive outpatient programs (IOP): This level of care allows you to live at home while providing more intensive treatment than regular outpatient programming.
 You’ll attend longer treatment sessions more often in the week while spending evenings and weekends at home.

-• Partial Hospitalization Programs (PHPs): These programs are full-time treatment options that still allow you to live at home in the evenings.
+• Partial hospitalization programs (PHP): These programs are full-time treatment options that still allow you to live at home in the evenings.
 You’ll attend treatment at least five days a week, up to six hours a day.
 This intensive treatment option helps you develop the new lifestyle you need to live substance-free.

 • Aftercare: Aftercare is an essential part of a successful rehab program.
 You’ll attend regular meetings or check-ins and have access to therapy and ongoing counseling as needed.
 Aftercare is designed to set you up for a successful substance-free life after rehab.

-It’s important to get treatment for your dual diagnosis in a way that treats both conditions.
-Integrated treatment has been shown to have a much higher effectiveness than treating only one condition or the other.10
+Treatment for your dual-diagnosis will ensure both conditions are addressed.
+Integrated treatment has been shown to have a much higher effectiveness than treating only one condition or the other.9

 Changing your life to be substance-free may be challenging, but it’s incredibly worth it.
 Your health will be better, you’ll be happier and more productive, and you’ll have a much lower chance of having legal problems or losing your life.
 All it takes is making the first step to enter a rehab program.
 We’re here to help.